Blog and newsNews

 Establishing your tax residency in Malta

 We are talking about Malta.
-Its privileged geopolitical location, its otherworldly beaches, and historical sites have made it one of the must-see places in the Mediterranean.
+Its privileged geopolitical location, its otherworldly beaches, and historical sites have made it one of the must-see places in The Mediterranean.

 Malta is known as an open-air museum.
-But its rich history and deep cultural Christian roots aren’t the only reasons why there are so many expats moving to the islands.
+But its rich history and deep cultural Christian roots aren’t the only reasons why there are so many ex-pats moving to the islands.

-The island was the first EU country to establish a CBI program, which quickly became the most prestigious in the planet.
+The island was the first EU country to establish a CBI program, which quickly became the most prestigious on the planet.
 And it has one of the most solid economies in the whole EU.
 In fact, Malta and Germany were the only countries that didn’t suffer a recession during the European debt crisis in the early 2010s.

 And, on top of that, Malta offers one of the best non-dom regimes in Europe to attract foreign investors to the island offering a special 15 % personal income tax rate.
 Add to that a double taxation treaty network of over 70 agreements, and you’ll see why we love Malta so much.